 This floating bar is the epitome of a booze cruise, and you get to choose the soundtrack too.

-The boat features a bar, drinks and snacks of your choice provided by your party, a bluetooth speaker, and a USCG certified captain.
+The boat features a bar, drinks, and snacks of your choice provided by your party, a Bluetooth speaker, and a USCG-certified captain.

 Set Sail with a Clearwater Cruise, Buffet & Dancing

-The 65-foot triple decked ship, The Calypso Queen (25 Causeway Blvd), set sails in the afternoon and evening, with the evening tours putting on a live DJ for party people visiting Clearwater.
+The 65-foot triple-decked ship, The Calypso Queen (25 Causeway Blvd), set sails in the afternoon and evening, with the evening tours putting on a live DJ for party people visiting Clearwater.

-Dress code is casual so you don’t need to dash for your dinner suit!
+The dress code is casual so you don’t need to dash for your dinner suit!